 At the same time, adopting connected technology ensures that the MOT test is future proofed and is able to keep pace with the ever-changing vehicle technologies including electric and hybrid vehicle (EHV) development, Advanced Driver-Assistance System (ADAS) and lane departure.
 In a digital age, the MOT test must be fit for purpose and align with the vehicles that require testing.
 Connected MOT equipment that integrates and reports directly to the MOT system is the only way forward.

 Do I need to buy connected MOT equipment now?

 At the time of writing, all new MOT Testing Stations must have a connectable Roller Brake Tester and Decelerometer.
 This requirement also applies to existing Test Stations if they have to replace faulty brake testing equipment, assuming it is not possible to upgrade it to connectable technology.

 Here at Prosol UK we began gearing up for these changes to MOT testing over two years ago, assisting in the development of the Tapley Electronic Brake Meter, an MTS connectable decelerometer.
+Click here to view product.
 As of February 2020, all new and replacement decelerometers must be connectable to the MOT Testing Service.
-If your current decelerometer/brake meter (mechanical or digital) is due for calibration soon now is a good time to consider upgrading to the Tapley Electronic Brake Meter as Prosol are offering a great trade in deal.

 Feel free to give any of the team here at Prosol UK a call to discuss how we can cost effectively supply you a connectable decelerometer.
 We’ll be only too happy to offer our professional advice and assist however we can.